Randy Arozarena Player Props: Rays vs. Red Sox

 Randy Arozarena At The Plate

-- Arozarena leads Tampa Bay with a slugging percentage of .535, fueled by five extra-base hits.
+- Arozarena has three doubles, three home runs and four walks while batting .319.

-- Among the qualified hitters, he ranks 32nd in batting average, while his on-base percentage ranks 40th and he is 51st in slugging.
+- Among the qualifying batters, he ranks 37th in batting average, while his on-base percentage ranks 54th and he is 31st in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.